SirMaverick34/M34-DLM/README.md

   - Access to Tutorial Guides (Still a work-in-progress).

 #### Known Issues
+  - The app will not notify the user after successfully adding a set to the folder.
   - Search is not implemented, just there for show for now.
   - 'Windows Smart Screen' **WILL** activate as a safety precaution.
 This is a Windows security precaution.
   - Placeholder images still may be in use for items in both Content Sets and Resources Tab.